MahnoorYasin/Restaurant-Management-System/README.md

 ## Usage

 After running the program, the system will prompt users to log in by selecting one of the following roles:
-- **Admin**: Will have access to the Admin Panel to manage employees, menus, orders, and view reports.
+- **Admin**: Will have access to the Admin Panel to manage employees and menus.
 - **Employee**: Will be able to take orders, manage reservations, handle billing, and interact with customers.
 - **Customer**: Can place orders, make reservations, pay bills, and provide feedback.